lcorrealopes/home/index.md

 I am a mathematician.
 I spent my time as a Ph.D. student at University of Brasília (UnB) under the supervision of <a href="https://www.mat.unb.br/pz">Dr. Pavel Zalesski</a> with a period at University of Milano-Bicocca under the supervision of <a href="https://www.unimib.it/thomas-stefan-weigel">Dr. Thomas Weigel</a>.
 I completed my PhD in April 2026.

-## News

-- **Jun 2026:** I will start a post-doctoral project at Universidade Federal de Minas Gerais.
+Currently I am a postdoctoral reasearcher at Federal University of Minas Gerais.

 ## Research Interests